abaldeweg/businesscard/README.md

 # Businesscard

-A theme for Hugo, providing you with a simple businesscard.
+A theme for Hugo, providing you with a simple business card.

 ## Getting Started